nhsd-a2si/a2si-services-api/README.md

 Both the functional and unit tests run in the Django test suite.
 Running these requires 2 container images to be available:

-  - *a2si-services-api* The Django project
+  - *a2siservicesapi-unittest* The environment in which Django tests can be run
   - *pycodestyle* The linter

 These can be built by any user / external process by running this _from the top level of the